 When a car strikes you as a pedestrian, you lack any protection against the road or against the vehicle that caused your accident.
 In an instant, you can find your life changed forever, with serious injuries that transform the way you live your life.

 If you suffered injuries in a pedestrian accident, contact the Hempstead personal injury lawyers at Jacoby & Meyers, LLP, at (516) 542-0931 for a free case evaluation.

 How Jacoby & Meyers Can Help

-When you suffer serious injuries in an accident, you need an attorney dedicated to helping you to maximize your compensation.
+When you suffer serious injuries in an accident, you need an attorney dedicated attorney from Jacoby & Meyers LLP to help you to maximize your compensation.
 While you do not have to have an attorney to file a personal injury claim, having an attorney on your side will often increase the compensation the insurance company offers you after the accident.
 Take a look at some of our past case results: